QuChunhe/study/DataProcessing.md

 * Global snapshot—The protocols require that a snapshot of the global state of the whole system be regularly saved to storage somewhere, not merely the state of the collection tier.
 * Potential for data loss—The protocols only ensure that the system is recoverable up to the most recent recorded global state; any messages that were processed and generated afterward are lost.

+Part of the complexity of checkpointing that’s eliminated is the global snapshot, and therefore the management and generation of the global state.
+In the end, the goals of the logging technique manifest themselves in the basic idea that underpins all of the logging techniques: if a message can be replayed, then the system can reach a global consistent state without the need for a global snapshot.

 ## Python